decadent/backpack-coordinator/README.md

 }
 ```

-With this config you'll be able to downloaded uploaded file by url:
+With this config, you'll be able to download a stored file at this url:
 [http://one/1:hi.txt](http://one/1:hi.txt).
-Start nginx on more than
+Run nginx on more than
-one physical server to eliminate single point of failure.
+one physical server to eliminate the single point of failure.

 ### Todo